KILTprotocol/spec-ext-credential-api/readme.md

 After the session has started, errors SHOULD NOT be thrown, only sent as messages to guarantee authenticity.
 So the call of `send()` SHOULD NOT throw errors.
 The same applies to the `callback` provided to the `listen()` call.

+There is a chance that encrypted authenticated error messages cannot be generated, because the code running in the context of the dApp webpage cannot reach the components capable of encryption.
+For example, if the computer is offline, the dApp javascript will not be able to communicate with the dApp backend which has access to the encryption keys.
+This is anticipated, so it’s not a bug, but rather an operational error.
+Such situations SHOULD be handled on the dApp side instead of passing this error to the extension.
+A breakdown in communication between different scripts of the extension is also possible, but this rather indicates a real programming error without a good option to handle it.

 ```typescript
 interface IError {
     /** Optional machine-readable type of the error */